-Now, there once was a time when circumnavigating the whole Island was actually possible, yes, it was a very long day, but the scenery was worth it.
-I mean the Island is only approximately 150km across by 110km so it looks very doable on a map.
+Now, there once was a time when circumnavigating the whole Island was actually possible.
+Yes, it was a very long day, but the scenery was worth it.
+I mean the island is only approximately 150km across by 110km, so it looks very doable on a map.

-We once came across a giant hole in the highway to which we slammed on the brakes, skidded to a stop with the front of the car just hanging over the edge, then only to notice at the far end of the hole (so, after the hole itself) a sign saying “Be careful Big Hole in Road”, well thanks for the warning.
+We once came across a giant hole in the highway into which we slammed on the brakes, skidded to a stop with the front of the car just hanging over the edge, then only to notice at the far end of the hole (so, after the hole itself) a sign saying “Be careful Big Hole in Road”, well thanks for the warning.

-Or the time a bus took a corner in Kuta and just sank, its front tires just disappeared into the road, the same thing happened in Ubud and that famous hole became the known as the “Ubud Hole”.
-It’s may seem amazing to Town Planners from Western countries that there are no town plans showing the underground river systems that would have maybe prevented these situations and two major traffic jams.
+Or the time a bus took a corner in Kuta and just sank, its front tyres just disappeared into the road, the same thing happened in Ubud and that famous hole became known as the “Ubud Hole”.

 • Seminyak to Mount Batur – 2.5 hours.